sslater11/TeachingTinaReadingLessonCreator/README.md

 # Dependencies / Source code
 To compile this, you will need to link the library LibTeachingTinaDBManager.
 I do this by having the folder libteachingtinadbmanager inside the src/ folder.

+# Compiling
+To compile, read the dependencies section of this ReadMe.
+Load the project using Eclipse and it should compile.
+It may give a warning that there's errors, just ignore that and tell it to compile.

+## The compiler error.
+The compiler errors are because of android based libraries used in the LibTeachingTinaDBManager.
+The library used android's packages to locate files, and since we don't have those libraries on PC, it will tell us there's a problem compiling.

+Notice there is a make file.
+This is purely for my own purposes as it compiles by calling a headless version of Eclipse.
+It's only there to make it easier for me to compile using Emacs, as it's better than Eclipse.
+Why use Eclipse to compile?
+Well because it's easier than setting up and learning about Ant, Maven, or anything like that, and because a simple Makefile calling javac doesn't work.
+I get a compiler error when calling javac, because of the android dependencies.
+Eclipse seems to be file ignoring these, hence it's the easiest solution for me at this time.

 # Credits
 Me.
 It's all me, baby.
 Well so far.